SU(2), Associated Laguerre Polynomials and Rigged Hilbert Spaces: Conclusions

-Summarizing the procedure, we start from the recurrence relations of eq.~(\ref{recurrence2}) and we obtain the operators $\{ J_+, J_-, J_3 \}$ of eq.~(\ref{alg}) and their ordered polynomials (closure included).
-The algebraic structure is complicated and it has nothing to do with\, $su(2)$.
-On the contrary, as the representation of these operators on the vector space\, $L^2(\R^2)$ is characterized by the eigenvalue zero of the operator $E$, the set of all ${\cal Z}_j^m(y, \phi)$ is isomorphic to the regular representation of $su(2)$, $\{|j,m\rangle\}$.
-The group $SU(2)$ is obtained, at this point, by simple exponentiation.
+Starting from the recurrence relations (\ref{recurrence2}) we obtained the operators $\{ J_\pm, J_3 \}$ (\ref{alg}).
+Their general linear algebra is not a Lie algebra.
+However its representation on $L^2(\R^2)$, characterized by the eigenvalue zero of the operator $E$, is isomorphic to the regular representation $\{|j,m\rangle\}$ of $su(2)$ and it has therefore a stronger symmetry than the general linear operator structure itself.

-We are used in Lie algebras to representations that save the symmetry of the algebra and to algebras that have the same symmetry of the space where the representation is defined.
+We are used in Lie algebra theory to representations that preserve the symmetry of the algebra and to algebras that have the same symmetry of the space where the representation is defined.
 This is exactly what happens with the spherical harmonics, that are solution of Laplace equation and, thus, have the same intrinsic symmetry of the group\, $SU(2)$ of which they are representation bases.
-However, the situation is different when we represent $SU(2)$ in the plane $\R^2$ that saves only the subgroup $SO(2)$ of $SU(2)$.
-To reproduce the spherical symmetry, $SO(2)$ must indeed to be implemented with the additional condition\, $E\equiv0$.
-Indeed the operators $\{ J_+, J_-, J_3\}$ of eq.~(\ref{alg}) are defined for any value of $E$, but they generate $su(2)$ only under the assumption $E\equiv0$.
+However, here the situation is different since we represent $SU(2)$ in the plane $\R^2$ which geometry preserves only the subgroup $SO(2)$ of $SU(2)$.
+Indeed $\{ J_\pm, J_3\}$ (\ref{alg}) are defined for arbitrary $E$, but they generate $su(2)$ only under the assumption $E\equiv0$, i.e. when we restrict ourselves to functions $f$ verifying the Casimir condition $ {\cal C}\, f = J(J+1)\,f , $, i.e. that belong to $L^2(\R^2)$.

-The connection between the algebraic structure and the regular representation is shown thus to be not one-to-one, as the regular representation of a Lie algebra has been here related not only to the Lie algebra but also to a set of operators that do not close a Lie algebra but reduce to a Lie algebra only when the operator $E$ is identically zero.
+Reversing the connection, the representations of a Lie algebra have been related not only to the Lie algebra itself but also to a set of operators that do not close a Lie algebra in an universal way but reduce to a Lie algebra only when applied to well defined vector spaces.

-This paper opens a new line to develop representations of Lie groups in space that are not symmetric under the full group, but only under one of its subgroups.
+This paper offers a method to introduce representations of Lie groups in spaces that are not symmetric under the group action and in situations where the general linear group of operators is not a Lie group in a universal way.